Donald J. Hying: Bishop of Gary

-On November 24, 2014, Pope Francis appointed Hying as the fourth Bishop of the Diocese of Gary, replacing the retiring Bishop Dale Melczek.
+On November 24, 2014, Pope Francis appointed Hying as the fourth bishop of Gary, replacing the retiring Bishop Dale Joseph Melczek.
 Hying's installation in Gary took place on January 6, 2015.
 While he was bishop of Gary, Hying oversaw that diocese's first synod in 2017.

 Bishop of Madison

-On April 25, 2019, Pope Francis named Hying as bishop of the Diocese of Madison to replace the deceased Bishop Robert Morlino.
-He was installed on June 25, 2019.
-Hying was one of the few Catholic bishops to publicly criticize the removal of statues due to the George Floyd protests, especially those of Junípero Serra in California.
-He also condemned activist Shaun King's calling for images of Jesus as a white man to be destroyed.
+On April 25, 2019, Pope Francis named Hying as bishop of Madison to replace the late Bishop Robert Morlino.
+Hying was installed on June 25, 2019.

-In March 2020, Hying announced that investigators had found two sexual abuse allegations against Patrick Doherty, a retired priest from the Diocese of Madison, to be credible.
+In March 2020, Hying announced that investigators had found two sexual abuse allegations against Reverend Patrick Doherty, a retired diocesan priest, to be credible.
 Hying had already placed restrictions on Doherty.

+In June 2020, Hying criticized the destruction by protesters of religious statues during protests after the murder of George Floyd by a policeman.
+He also stated that some statues might merit removal and storage.
+Hying also condemned civil rights activist Shaun King for calling for the destruction images of Jesus as a white man.